petr-nazarov/Liga-lessons-002/plan.md

 - Write test for Allowed routes
 - Write a decorator for controller methods using  zod validating a dto

+### Home work
+- Write a decorator for controller methods using  zod validating a dto
+- Write Permission Based Authz as deocrators

 - User register/login (no repository pattern)
   -- repository
   -- Validation (check zod)